JosephYao/Refatored-Buddi/Documents/Readme.txt

 Buddi is Open Source software, and is released under the GNU General Public License (GNU GPL).
 For full text of this license, please see the document in the Licenses directory.
-Basically, this means that you are free to use it, share it, and do just about anything you want with it other than selling it.
-If you want to help support future developments, feel free to donate using the link on the main Buddi homepage.
+Basically, this means that you are free to use it, share it, change it, and do just about anything you want with it as long as you keep this notice and keep the derivative works licensed under the GPL as well.

+If you like this software, please consider donating via the like on the main Buddi homepage (http://buddi.sourceforge.net).
+I develop, support, and maintain Buddi in my spare time, and greatly appreciate all support that I recieve.

-To run the program, either double click on the .jar file (Windows), double click on the Buddi application file (Macintosh), or type from a command line (in the Buddi directory) 'java -jar Buddi.jar' (just about any other operating system).
-Although Buddi runs on most major operating systems, like most programs it looks much nicer when running on a Macintosh.
+To run the program, either double click on the .exe file (Windows), double click on the Buddi application file (Macintosh), or type from a command line (in the Buddi directory) 'java -jar Buddi.jar' (just about any other operating system).

 For more information on how to use Buddi to help with your finances, please see the online help documentation, at http://buddi.sourceforge.net.